-The Education Act 2011 places a statutory duty on maintained schools and academies to secure access for students to independent and impartial careers guidance that promotes the best interests of the students to whom it is given and includes information on all options available to them, including apprenticeships, traineeships and other work-based learning.
-This has been updated in November 2017 to include technical education and to demonstrate the schools commitment to allow training providers the opportunity to talk to students from Year 8.
+The Education (Careers Guidance in Schools) Act 2022 places a statutory duty on maintained schools and academies to secure access for students to independent and impartial careers guidance that promotes the best interests of the students to whom it is given and includes information on all options available to them, including apprenticeships, traineeships and other workbased learning.
+Provision also introduced in November 2017 included the need to include technical education and to demonstrate the school's commitment to allow training providers the opportunity to talk to students from Year 8.